Ozempic and Victoza are both glucagon-like peptide 1 (GLP-1) agonists that are used in the treatment of type 2 diabetes.

 Frequently asked questions

-If you’re currently on Victoza, you will need to wait 24 hours before taking your first dose of Ozempic.
+If switching from Victoza to Ozempic, wait 24 hours after your last dose of Victoza before taking your first dose of Ozempic.

-Even if you’re on the highest dose of Victoza, your doctor will probably start you on a small dose of Ozempic (and vice versa) until your body gets used to the new active ingredient.
+Even if you are on the highest dose of Victoza, your doctor may start you on a lower dose of Ozempic and adjust based on your response and any side effects.

 Ozempic vs Victoza